 This policy defines a process with a clear time frame and fee structure for collecting delinquent assessments.

-- If assessment payment(s) have not been postmarked by January 31, a final notice will be sent no later than February 7 and the owner fined a $50 delinquent fee per lot.
+• If assessment payment(s) have not been received by January 31, a final notice will be sent no later than February 7 and the owner fined a $50 delinquent fee per lot.

 The 2017 Declaration of Covenants states:

 Section 7 Effect of Nonpayment of Assessments.
 Any assessments which are not paid when due as determined by this Declaration and the Board shall be delinquent.
 If the assessment is not paid within thirty (30)

 days after the due date, the assessment shall bear interest from the date of the delinquency at the rate of eighteen percent (18%) per annum, and the Association may bring action at law against the owner personally obligated to pay the same, or foreclose the lien against his/her property, and interest, costs and reasonable attorneys’ fees of any such action for collection thereof shall be added to the amount of such assessment.
 Each such owner, by his/her acceptance of a deed to a lot, hereby expressly vests in the Association, or its agents, the right and power to bring all actions against such owner personally for the collection of such charges and liens as a debt and to enforce the aforesaid charge and lien by methods available for the enforcement of such liens.
 The available enforcement remedies include, but are not limited to, those rights stated under the Act.
 The lien provided for in this Section shall be in favor of the Association and shall be for the benefit of all members of the Association.

 The Association, acting on behalf of its members, shall have the power to bid in an interest foreclosed at foreclosure sale and to acquire and hold, lease, mortgage and convey the same, and to subrogate so much of its